John Charles Hargrave: Medical career

-Olive Pink: mentor and friend
+Relationship with Olive Pink

-Olive Pink was a celebrated anthropologist, artist and Aboriginal-rights activist who played a significant role in Hargrave's understanding of Aboriginal people, their culture and tribal beliefs.
-Born in 1884 in Tasmania, Pink led an adventurous and long life, developing a friendship with Hargrave at the age of 72, when he contacted her and she agreed to meet him.
+Olive Pink was a celebrated anthropologist, artist, and Aboriginal-rights activist who played a significant role in Hargrave's understanding of Aboriginal people, their culture, and tribal beliefs.
+Born in 1884 in Tasmania, Pink developed a friendship with Hargrave at the age of 72 when he contacted her and she agreed to meet him.

 At the time, Pink had finally been granted land in Alice Springs to establish the Australian Arid Regions Native Flora Reserve.
 Hargrave was in his mid-twenties and embarking on his career as a medical officer at the Royal Darwin Hospital.
 The two became firm allies and friends, and wrote letters to each other for almost 20 years.
 Pink's handwritten letters to Hargrave are now part of a Private Deposit Collection at the University of Tasmania.

 In 2012, Hargrave transcribed Pink's letters into a book From Yabbula to Yabbula: letters from Olive Pink to John Hargrave 1956 to 1974.